-- 1. The household's total income for calendar year 2020, as determined using the adjusted gross income (AFI) as defined for purposes of reporting under the IRS Form 1040 series for individual Federal annual income tax purposes, or - 2.
+- 1. The household's total income for calendar year 2020, as determined using the adjusted gross income (AGI) as defined for purposes of reporting under the IRS Form 1040 series for individual Federal annual income tax purposes, or - 2.
 Sufficient confirmation, as determined by the Secretary of the Treasury, of the household's monthly income at the time of application for such assistance. - a.
-County will consider all income received in the two months prior to application - b.
+County will consider all current income received - b.
 Applicant using the monthly income method must provide self-certification of their income amounts in addition to any other income documentation available. - c.
 For household incomes determined using this method, income eligibility must be reconsidered every 3 months.
 Households may reapply for additional assistance at the end of the three-month period, if needed, and if the overall time limit for assistance is not exceeded.